brettcutt/the-chefs-desire/README.md

 ```

    - After many different approaches and alterations to this code I just couldn't get it to work in a way that searched the different outcomes.
 The main problem I think was that the select tag was always giving a value, even if nothing was selected.
-To fix this I wrote if else
+To fix this, I wrote if else'
 statements to cover each outcome of the search possibilities.

-- **Broken image link poping session:**
+- **Broken image link popping user session:**
   - My mentor pointed out a security issue where a user could potentially change the endpoint username to access another users account.
   - My counter was that upon login a user `session['user']` starts based on the login username.
 If the endpoint doesn't match the `session['user']`
   pop the session.